gravitational/teleport/docs/4.2/gcp_guide.md

 Follow install instructions from our [installation page](installation.md#linux).

-We recommend configuring the Teleport in the below steps.
+We recommend configuring Teleport as per the below steps:

 **1. Configure Teleport Auth Server** using the below example `teleport.yaml`, and start it using [systemd](https://raw.githubusercontent.com/gravitational/teleport/master/examples/systemd/teleport.service) or use DEB/.RPM packages available from our [Downloads Page](https://gravitational.com/teleport/download/).